etsc9287/Strikezone-Project/README.md

 ![Least Effectively Modeled Pitchers](least_effect.jpeg)

 The model actually predicts Francisco Liriano's pitches worse than a naive guess, though this value would likely converge to spread of 0 or slightly greater if the model was bootstrapped.
 Still, the model has absolutely no effectiveness on this pitcher.

+## Conclusion

+In this project, I engineered many variables that could be effective in predicting whether or not a pitch would cross the plane of the strikezone.
+After some preprocessing, I then created both a comprehensive model and a model separated by individual pitchers.
+As I expected before beginning this project, these models illustrate that pitch location is quite random and difficult to predict, but not completely unpredictable, especially if we analyze individual pitchers.
+Therefore, these models could certainly serve some practical purpose in a batter's approach to facing a pitcher.
+Of course, the batter has some time to react to an approaching pitch, so a model such as this one shouldn't be used as a primary factor in determining whether or not to swing at a pitch.
+However, baseball is a game where the smallest of adjustments can make huge differences, so this model might be helpful in at least telling a batter the extent to which they should be prepared to swing at a pitch.

+### Possible Improvements

+Lastly, there are certainly more elements I could have included in this project and may include in the future.
+These improvements include:

+* More Algorithms For Modeling: